Physics-50/Module-3/docs/superweak4.md

 + Practice calculation: the practice calculation on Gradescope will ask you to calculate the wavelength and propogated uncertainty for sample data.

 + Figure 1: This will be a multi-panel figure.
 The first panel will showcase your experimental set-up, with the parameter you varied during the week 1 exploratory phase clearly labelled.
 Depending on the parameter you varied you may find you can showcase both the experimental set-up and parameter varied with a single photograph or you may find you need more than one image.
 Either is acceptable.
 Figure 1 will also include the experimental results from your week 1 exploratory measurements.
 Figure 1 is analogous to what was requested for the week 1 checkpoint but should now include a caption.
 If any issues were raised with your week 1 checkpoint we encourage you to speak to us and make appropriate corrections before submitting your deliverable.
+Since resetting parameters such as the position/angle of the diffraction grating were an important part of the experimental procedure for this experiment, this should be mentioned in your caption as part of the experimental procedure.

 + Figure 2: Figure 2 will also be a multi-panel figure.
 Panel (a) will showcase how you determined the wavelength.
 Namely, panel (a) should consist of a plot of x v.s.
 L and the caption should convey how this is helpful for determining the wavelength.
 It is sufficient to provide a single example plot of x. v.s.
 L for one of the diffraction gratings (just as we only provided one example plot for how the terminal velocity was determined in module 2).
 Panel (b) will show your plot of wavelength v.s. diffraction grating spacing.
 For this plot you should make use of the revised theory to calculate your wavelength and uncertainty from your results for the two grating spacings.
 Your plot should include a horizontal line fit to the two data points as well as dashed horizontal lines indicating the uncertainty of the fit (analogous to the plot you were asked to prepare for the module 2 deliverable).
 Your caption should include your primary result (estimated wavelength quoted with uncertainty using appropriate significant figures).